 4. Films promoting or advertising products or services for "for profit" companies (excluding music videos) will not be given consideration.

-5. Entrants will be notified of acceptance into the program by March 1, 2019.
-Sunscreen Film Festival does not guarantee notification for entries that are not accepted for the Festival.
+5. Entrants will be notified of acceptance into the program by February 15, 2020.
+Sunscreen Film Festival does not guarantee notification for entries that are not accepted for the Festival, but will strive to do so.

 8. Exhibition copies of subtitled films MUST include "burn-in" subtitles.
 "Player generated" subtitles are not acceptable.